Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

 \section{In Situ Imaging}

-Remote imaging of Earth‐analog exoplanets is fundamentally limited by diffraction and photon starvation: to resolve the \(\sim8.5\,\mu\)as disk of an Earth twin at 10 pc into a \(10\times10\) pixel grid one would need apertures or interferometric baselines of $\simeq 100$s of km (\ref{eq:required_aperture})–(\ref{eq:required_baseline}), and even then the photon rates are vanishingly small (Sec.~\ref{sec:flux_to_snr}).
-The only way to overcome both the angular‐resolution and photon‐budget barriers is to bring a modest telescope into the system itself, so that the planet’s apparent diameter grows from microarcseconds to arcseconds and its reflected‐light flux increases by many orders of magnitude.
+Remote imaging of Earth-analog exoplanets is fundamentally limited by diffraction and photon starvation: to resolve the \(\sim8.5\,\mu\)as disk of an Earth twin at 10 pc into a \(10\times10\) pixel grid one would need apertures or interferometric baselines of $\simeq 100$s of km (\ref{eq:required_aperture})–(\ref{eq:required_baseline}), and even then the photon rates are vanishingly small (Sec.~\ref{sec:flux_to_snr}).
+The only way to overcome both the angular-resolution and photon-budget barriers is to bring a modest telescope into the system itself, so that the planet’s apparent diameter grows from microarcseconds to arcseconds and its reflected-light flux increases by many orders of magnitude.